 3. Cosmos Are Great for Cut Flowers

-Thanks to their prolific blooms and long flowering season, cosmos flowers are an excellent cut flower crop.
+Thanks to their prolific blooms and long cosmos flowering season, these flowers are an excellent cut flower crop.
 These blooms look great in vases or as part of a bouquet.
-Freshly cut cosmos flowers can last between 7 and 10 days.
+Freshly cut flowers can last between 7 and 10 days.

 Your plants will produce even more flowers if you use a cut-and-come-again approach.
 As you harvest flowers throughout the season, the cosmos will keep producing new ones until the first fall frosts.
 Pinching out young plants helps them build more flower stems for you to harvest.